ianruh/shepl/README.md

   escpaed (e.g. `'select * from stdin'`)
 - `md2csv` is a script to convert markdown tables to CSV.
 It lives in the `tools/` directory.
+- This is more useful as a vim command (see below) when you can select a table in a markdown document and perform queries/edits on it.

 <details>
 <summary>Vim Command</summary>
 <br>

 ```
 :command -range MDSQL call Shepl('-t ''md2csv | csvsql --db sqlite:// --insert --query {q} | csvlook''')
 ```

 </details>

 ## Options